corpnewt/Mac-Multi-Tool/README.md

 Before you can use this tool successfully, you'll want to have a few things in order:

+* You'll need to have an "*Install Mac OS X .app*" application for the version of OSX you are installing (10.9+)

 * You'll need to have a "*Clover vX.X rXXXX.pkg*" installer file located in Resources.
 Clover can be downloaded from http://sourceforge.net/projects/cloverefiboot/

-* * **NOTE** - You can have multiple Clover installer packages in Resources.
+ * **NOTE** - You can have multiple Clover installer packages in Resources.
 The script just looks for the "Clover" prefix when searching for them.

 * You'll need to have a "*config.plist*" located in *Resources*.
 This config.plist should have the necessary settings to get YOUR hardware to boot.
 The default plist includes these boot flags: `kext-dev-mode=1 dart=0 nv_disable=1 -v`

-* * **NOTE** - You can have multiple config plists in *Resources*.
+ * **NOTE** - You can have multiple config plists in *Resources*.
 The script just looks for the "*config*" prefix when searching for them.
 This feature is helpful if you build installers for several different sets of hardware, you could have *config-mobo1.plist*, *config-mobo2.plist*, etc.

 * You'll need to have an "*HFSPlus.efi*" file in *Resources*.
 HFSPlus.efi can be downloaded from https://github.com/JrCs/CloverGrowerPro/tree/master/Files/HFSPlus/X64

-* * **NOTE** - You can have multiple HFSPlus files in Resources.
+ * **NOTE** - You can have multiple HFSPlus files in Resources.
 The script just looks for the "*HFSPlus*" prefix when searching for them.
 I just included this in case a newer version of "*HFSPlus.efi*" emerges that may have some compatibility issues for certain hardware.

 * You'll need to have the *.kext* file specific to **YOUR** hardware in *Kexts*.
 The script will iterate over all the available files in the *Kexts* folder that end in "*.kext*" and will copy them to the appropriate directory on the target disk, then apply the correct owner/permissions to each.
 At some point, I may rewrite parts of the script to allow for other sub folders that could be displayed as a list similar to the items above, that will allow for different kexts for different hardware, but I just haven't yet.